 All PSAC members should know that our union will not be intimidated by this threat.
 Any move by the government to make unilateral changes to our collective agreement is a violation of our constitutional Charter rights to bargain collectively without government interference.

-Please see the attached notice from PSAC National President Robyn Benson regarding National Public Service Week activities in June.
-At the February 2014 meeting of the National Board of Directors, we once again called for a boycott of NPSW.Given that, I respectfully ask that PSAC members in BC not participate in employer sponsored activities in your workplace and that you encourage other members to do the same.
+Please see the attached notice from PSAC National President Robyn Benson regarding National Public Service Week activities which takes place June 14 – 20, 2015.
+At the March 2015 meeting of the National Board of Directors, we once again called for a boycott of NPSW.